HubTurbo/HubTurbo/docs/filters.md

 - `priority` : sorts issues within the group by name (high, low, etc.) (in alphabetical order)
 - `status` : sorts issues by status (`open` issues followed by `closed` issues)
 - label group : sorts issues by the label group specified (in alphabetical order).Label groups can be disambiguated by appending a `.`.
 For example, `sort:priority.` will sort issues by their priorities in alphabetical order (Will show issues with `high` priority first, followed by `low` priority issues and then followed by `medium` priority)

+Sorts a repository by the list of criteria, going from left to right.
+Negated criteria will reverse the ordering that they describe.

 ## Additional features